 The goal is to adjust the viewing lens so that it matches with the taking lens.
-To do so, use a spanner wrench or a set of calipers to loosen the locking collar below the viewing lens.
+To do so, use a spanner wrench (Not a set of calipers like i did) to loosen the locking collar below the viewing lens.
 Once the collar has been loosened, you should be able to turn the taking lens with your fingers.
 If needed you can completely unscrew the viewing lens and remove it to clean the elements, but this is not necessary for adjusting focus.

 Set up the camera for checking focus as described in the previous post.
 To keep the shutter open with the front cover removed I wedged a small piece of cardboard into the shutter release opening to hold open the shutter.
 Using a magnifying glass move the camera back and forth until the taking lens is perfectly focused.
 Without moving the camera turn the viewing lens until the image in the viewfinder is also focused correctly.
 This can be quite fiddley, and I had to turn the viewing lens in and out a few times to find the proper position.
 Double check that both of the lenses are properly focused.
 Without turning the viewing lens, tighten the collar against it so it can no longer turn freely.

 The viewing lens and taking lens should now be properly aligned.
 Compare the two at different focus distances and see if they consistently agree.
 Don’t worry If the stated distance on the focusing knob is not accurate, that can be easily adjusted later.
 If the taking lens and viewing lens do not correspond at all focusing distances, then the whole lens board may be out of alignment or there is another problem.
 In my case, once the two lenses were aligned, they corresponded regardless of focusing distance.

 Once you are satisfied that the focus is as it should be, putting everything back together is fairly straight forward.
 Here are a couple things to watch out for.